 6. You get more Dates from Online Dating Sites

 I wrote my profile on Thai Friendly in Thai (like four paragraphs) and I get so many messages from girls I don’t even bother reading them all.
-It’s been 3 years since I first registered and by checking my inbox this morning it turned out I have 1294 (!) unread messages from Thai girls.
+It’s been 3 years since I first registered and by checking my inbox just now it turns out I have 1294 (!) unread messages from Thai girls.

 7. You start to understand the Thai Way of Thinking